Jem212Mac/CI_Project2_Xmas_Memory_Game/TESTING.md

 It was noticed while testing that if the user clicks on the second card too quickly, the sound effect for the second card flip does not play because the first sound effect has not finished.
 This isn't really a bug, but it might be worth investigating if this could be resolved by adding a delay to stop the user from clicking the second card too quickly.
 However a delay might also adversely impact user experience causing frustration so its perhaps best to leave this alone.

 ### Solved Bugs
+1. When the shuffle cards function was first created it did not work and the cards were not being shuffled.
+I searched online and found the Fisher-Yates shuffle algorithm on stack overflow and I adapted this to my code and managed to resolve the issue.
+2. When the array for the card images was first created the card images were not displaying.
+This was due to not using the correct file path.
+I changed the code to used the relative filepaths and the issue was resolved.
+3. Initially the card back images were not displaying.
+I needed to change some background image settings to resolve this.
+4. I completely broke the display on my page when I made changes to how I structured and named the two modals for my project.
+I had to go back to an earlier version of my code in GitHub and copy the old code and copy it back into my IDE since I was not sure how to revert back to an earlier version of code with GitHub.
+5. The text on the close button for the celebration modal was misaligned since I had commented out somecode for the width and I forgot to uncomment it.
+I removed the comments and the issue was resolved.
+6. The xmas tree favicon I had included was not showing up initially.
+I changed the filepaths for the favicon images and this was resolved.
+7. The HTML validator revealed that I had a duplicate ID in my html code.
+I realised I was not using this ID so I reomved it completely and the issue was resolved.